panopset/src/README.md

     "Panopwho Flywhere?"

-    que the new age dramatic music, blank screen, slowly filling with...
+    queue the new age music, blank screen, slowly filling with...

                *** Panopset Flywheel ***
     a multi-platform open source tedium killer.